tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Articles/GetStarted.md

 You can select a module meeting and register your participation and optionally also register some or all of your modules to a layout that the meeting organiser expect to build.
 You can also create waybills specific for the layout.
-These waybills are internal freights only, and can be a supplement for your other waybills.
+These waybills are meeting specific internal freights only, and can be a supplement for your other waybills.